 Regular deep breathing exercise

-The Ganoderma is very beneficial for such respiratory condition because of the
+The Ganoderma is very beneficial for such respiratory condition because of the following elements:

 1. Organic Germanium (THE BALANCER)

 Regulates the balance of electrical charges in the body (Electrical Charge Balancer)

 Removes abnormal electrical charges found around abscess cells.

 Rejuvenates body tissues including tissues of the lungs.

 1. Our body is the best doctor – Every body has the ability to cure diseases with their natural immune system.

 2. All chronic diseases are caused by the imbalance